renpy/renpy/sphinx/source/transforms.rst

 #.
 Variadic positional parameters (``*args``)
 #.
 Variadic keyword parameters (``**kwargs``)

+..
+    update the special child section with this section

 `qualname`, the name of the transform, must be a set of dot-separated Python identifiers.
 The transform created by the ATL block will be bound to that name, within the provided :ref:`store <named-stores>` if one was provided. ::